-52 The discovery of antibiotics in the 1940's led to a new age in medical care.
-However, the global 53 increase in antimicrobial resistance (AMR) is reducing the effectiveness of clinically important 54 antibiotics (Lobanovska and Pilla, 2017; Dandachi et al., 2019).
-An example of shifting resistance 55 profiles in bacteria are within the β-lactam class of antibiotics, including penicillins and third 56 generation cephalosporins, which are the most widely used in human and veterinary medicine and 57 widely expressed AMR are being reported (Finton et al., 2020).
-Persistent exposure to these antibiotics have resulted in bacteria becoming resistant by evolving extended-spectrum β -lactamases (ESBLs), 58 59 which hydrolyze the β -lactam ring within the antibiotic.
-Thus rendering it inactive (Bush and Jacoby, 2010).
-Consequently, production of ESBLs are regarded as one of the most clinically significant 60 61 resistance mechanisms (Bush and Jacoby, 2010), with ESBL-producing Enterobacterales (Escherichia 62 coli, Klebsiella pneumoniae and Serratia spp., among others) listed as priority pathogens for research 63 and development in the new frontier of antibiotics [World Health Organisation (WHO), 2017].
+The discovery of antibiotics in the 1940s led to a new age in medical care.
+However, the global increase in antimicrobial resistance (AMR) is reducing the effectiveness of clinically important antibiotics (Lobanovska and Pilla, 2017; Dandachi et al., 2019).
+Examples of shifting resistance profiles in bacteria within the β-lactam class of antibiotics, including penicillins and third generation cephalosporins, which are the most widely used in human and veterinary medicine and widely expressed AMR are being reported (Finton et al., 2020).
+Persistent exposure to these antibiotics has resulted in bacteria becoming resistant by evolving extended-spectrum β-lactamases (ESBLs), which hydrolyze the β-lactam ring within the antibiotic, thus rendering it inactive (Bush and Jacoby, 2010).
+Consequently, production of ESBLs is regarded as one of the most clinically significant resistance mechanisms (Bush and Jacoby, 2010), with ESBL-Enterobacterales (Escherichia coli, Klebsiella pneumoniae, and Serratia spp., among others) listed as priority pathogens for research and development in the new frontier of antibiotics (WHO, 2017).

-64 Classified into several groups according to their amino acid sequence homology, the CTX-M, TEM and SHV ESBL variants are the most common β-lactamases identified in Enterobacterales (van Duin 65 and Doi, 2017).
-In addition, AmpC β-lactamases are chromosomally encoded by several 66 67 Enterobacterales species and play a key role in resistance development (van Duin and Doi, 2017).
-68 Plasmid encoded AmpC genes have been known since 1989 (Jacoby, 2009) and are now regularly reported in clinical and environmental strains (Khari et al., 2016; Colosi et al., 2020; Tekele et al., 69 70 2020).
-Both chromosomally encoded and plasmid-mediated AmpC β-lactamases confer resistance to 71 a broad spectrum of β-lactams such as penicillins, oxyimino-cephalosporins (including cefotaxime and ceftazidime), cephamycins and aztreonam at variable levels (Jacoby, 2009; Palzkill, 2018; Furlan and 72 73 Stehling, 2021; Lopes et al., 2021).
+Classified into several groups according to their amino acid sequence homology, the CTX-M, TEM, and SHV ESBL variants are the most common $\beta$ -lactamases identified in Enterobacterales (van Duin and Doi, 2017).
+In addition, AmpC $\beta$ -lactamases (AmpCs) are chromosomally encoded by several Enterobacterales species and play a key role in resistance development (van Duin and Doi, 2017).
+Plasmid encoded AmpC genes have been known since 1989 (Jacoby, 2009) and are now regularly reported in clinical and environmental strains (Khari et al., 2016; Colosi et al., 2020; Tekele et al., 2020).
+Both chromosomally encoded and plasmid-mediated AmpC $\beta$ -lactamases confer resistance to a broad spectrum of $\beta$ -lactams such as penicillins, oxyimino-cephalosporins (including cefotaxime and ceftazidime), cephamycins, and aztreonam at variable levels (Jacoby, 2009; Palzkill, 2018; Furlan and Stehling, 2021; Lopes et al., 2021b).

 The increase in antimicrobial resistant strains and effective resistance mechanisms among Enterobacterales has led to numerous global reports of ESBLs, AmpC-, and more recently carbapenemase-producing Enterobacterales not only in clinical settings, but also in the agricultural environment (Ye et al., 2017; Al-Kharousi et al., 2019; Dandachi et al., 2019; Hassen et al., 2020; Richter et al., 2020).
-Although members of the Enterobacterales family occur naturally in human and animals' gastrointestinal tracts as well as in the environment (water, soil and plants) (Blaak et al., 2014; Ye et al., 2017), occurrence of multidrug resistant (MDR) strains in the different habitats are concerning.
-Inadequately treated or untreated effluents from industries, households and zootechnical farms are reported as one of the main contamination causes of South African surface- and ground water resources (Verlicchi and Grillini, 2020).
-It is also well documented that the three principal antibiotic contamination channels in the environment are animal-, human- and manufacturing waste (O'neill, 2016).
-Consequently, contamination of soil, irrigation- and drinking water as well as crops can occur, adding additional exposure routes to humans (Finton et al., 2020; Lopes et al., 2021).
+Although members of the Enterobacterales family occur naturally in human and animals' gastrointestinal tracts as well as in the environment (water, soil, and plants; Blaak et al., 2014; Ye et al., 2017), the occurrence of multidrug-resistant (MDR) strains in the different habitats is concerning.
+Inadequately treated or untreated effluents from industries, households, and zootechnical farms are reported as one of the main contamination causes of South African surface-and ground water resources (Verlicchi and Grillini, 2020).
+It is also well-documented that the three principal antibiotic contamination channels in the environment are animal-, human-, and manufacturing waste (O'neill, 2016).
+Consequently, contamination of soil, irrigation-, and drinking water as well as crops can occur, adding additional exposure routes to humans (Finton et al., 2020; Lopes et al., 2021a).

-Previous surveillance studies have shown prevalence of MDR ESBL/AmpC-producing 87 Enterobacterales in fresh vegetables sold in South Africa (Richter et al., 2019) and in other countries 88 i.e the Netherlands, Switzerland and Germany (Reuland et al., 2014; Zurfluh et al., 2015; Reid et al., 89 90 2020).
-Occurrence of ESBL-producing Enterobacterales have also been reported in corresponding irrigation water sources and cultivated crops (Blaak et al., 2014; Njage and Buys, 2014; Ye et al., 91 2017).
-Furthermore, Richter et al. (2020) reported occurrence of ESBL/AmpC-producing 92 93 Enterobacterales in different spinach supply chains from irrigation water and produce at harvest, 94 throughout processing and at retail in the Gauteng Province of South Africa.
+Previous surveillance studies have shown prevalence of MDR ESBL/AmpC-producing Enterobacterales in fresh vegetables sold in South Africa (Richter et al., 2019) and in other countries e.g., the Netherlands, Switzerland, and Germany (Reuland et al., 2014; Zurfluh et al., 2015; Reid et al., 2020).
+Occurrence of ESBL-producing Enterobacterales has also been reported in corresponding irrigation water sources and cultivated crops (Blaak et al., 2014; Njage and Buys, 2014; Ye et al., 2017).
+Furthermore, Richter et al. (2020) reported the occurrence of ESBL/AmpC-producing Enterobacterales in different spinach supply chains from irrigation water and produce at harvest, throughout processing and at retail in the Gauteng Province of South Africa.